sathwick-p/gprxy/docs/go.doc.md

 - You hold that connection until you `Release()` it.
 - During that time, no other goroutine can use that same physical connection.

-The problem here is that it does not do transactional pooling — where the pooled connection is based on the transaction and held only for one transaction.
-The proxy only gives you a physical connection for the duration of a transaction.
+One catch: `pgxpool` doesn't do transactional pooling — you get a physical connection only for the duration of a transaction; after that it goes back to the pool.

 - After `COMMIT` / `ROLLBACK`, the backend connection is returned to the pool.
 - The next client transaction might reuse the same backend.